This post contains affiliate links.

-I love a good fun fact or trivia question, so when those fun facts come from a highly anticipated movie that I’m borderline obsessed with?
-I’m ALL OVER those factoids!
-I’ve got this great little collection of tidbits about the new “Solo” movie, opening in theaters on May 25, 2018.
+I love a good fun fact or trivia question, so when those fun facts come from a highly anticipated movie that I'm borderline obsessed with?
+I'm ALL OVER these Solo behind the scenes facts!
+I've got this great little collection of tidbits about the new “Solo” movie, which is available now to rent or buy!

 No spoilers in these facts, either… it's more a collection of random stuff like real life locations and how they designed some of the props.